chanceCyphers/autoGrader/README.md

   - Parent directory is wherever you keep your phpstorm projects
   - Directory name is where your new project will be saved under the parent directory

 This should be all it takes to get synced up with the repository on github.
-Commit/push/pull/fetch/etc. and how we are going to use the version control is another question.
+Commit/push/pull/fetch/etc. How we are going to use the version control is another question.